Dr Siegy Krauss

 Krauss SL (1999) Complete exclusion of nonsires in an analysis of paternity in a natural plant population using amplified fragment length polymorphism (AFLP).
 Molecular Ecology 7:217-226.
 One of the first applications of AFLP for paternity assignment in a natural plant population, revealing realized mating and pollen dispersal patterns in more detail than previously possible.

-Zawko G, Krauss SL, Dixon KW, Sivasithamparam K (2001) Conservation genetics of the rare and endangered Leucopogon obtectus (Ericaceae).
+Zawko G, Krauss SL, Dixon KW and Sivasithamparam K (2001) Conservation genetics of the rare and endangered Leucopogon obtectus (Ericaceae).
 Molecular Ecology 10:2389-2396.
 An assessment of the conservation implications of genetic diversity within the endangered Leucopogon obtectus – an example of a practical contribution to conservation from conservation genetics.

-Bradbury D, Smithson A, Krauss SL (2013) Signatures of diversifying selection at EST-SSR loci and association with climate in natural Eucalyptus populations.
+Bradbury D, Smithson A and Krauss SL (2013) Signatures of diversifying selection at EST-SSR loci and association with climate in natural Eucalyptus populations.
 Molecular Ecology 22:5112-5129.
 A first assessment of non-neutral genetic variation within and among natural populations of a Western Australian eucalypt, and association with climatic variables.

-Williams AV, Nevill PG, Krauss SL (2014) Next generation restoration genetics: applications and opportunities.
+Williams AV, Nevill PG and Krauss SL (2014) Next generation restoration genetics: applications and opportunities.
 Trends in Plant Science 19:529-537.
 A review of restoration genetics, and in particular the opportunities and application of Next Generation Sequencing methods to improved restoration outcomes.